-Care should be taken to follow all applicable local laws regarding the termination of a non-profit organization.
+Care should be taken to follow all applicable local laws and stewardship requirements regarding the termination of a non-profit organization.

 If the club has incorporated itself, and/or if it has incorporated an activity of the club, applicable laws and the articles of incorporation should be followed, especially concerning the disposition of assets.